isdevme/isdev.me/README.md

 4. 🧠 Think of a unique subdomain for your site.
 5. 🔍 Open [`records.json`](/records.json), and use `Ctrl`+`F5` to check whether it was claimed.
 If it was, think of another domain.
 6. ⚙️ Set the custom subdomain for your site.
-7. 📄 We support many types of records (A, AAAA, CNAME, MX, TXT)
+7. 📄 We support many types of records (A, AAAA, CNAME, MX, TXT,NS)
 8. 🥰 Make a Pull Request to this repo.

 If everything is fine, your Pull Request will be merged within 3 days, and you can enjoy your subdomain after 1~10 minutes (for the DNS record to update) after that.